Mastering the In-Tray Exercise: Essential Guide for Assessment Success

 - Identify the issue/problem.
 Understand it.
 Consider its implications.
 Understand the motivation and drivers of the sender.

-- Keep a close eye on the detail.
-(When is the item dated?
-Is there a deadline?
-Etc)
+- Make a note of the important details. (e.g., When is the item dated?
+Is there a deadline?)

 - Answer this question: ‘How important and urgent is this issue?’